-Researchers identify impaired new learning in persons with Parkinson's diseaseMarch 19th, 2014 in Parkinson's & Movement disorders /
+Researchers identify impaired new learning in persons with Parkinson's diseaseMarch 19, 2014 in Medicine & Health / Parkinson's & Movement disorders

 Kessler Foundation scientists collaborated with colleagues in Spain to study memory and learning in patients with Parkinson Disease (PD).
 They found that the Parkinson group's ability to learn new information was significantly poorer when compared with the control group.
 The article was published ahead of print on February 24: Chiaravalloti ND, Ibarretxe-Bilbao N, Deluca J, Rusu O, Pena J, García-Gorostiaga I, Ojeda N. The source of the memory impairment in Parkinson's disease: Acquisition versus retrieval.
 Movement Disorders 2014 Feb 24.

 Lead author Nancy Chiaravalloti, PhD, is the Foundation's director of Neuropsychology, Neuroscience & Traumatic Brain Injury Research; John DeLuca, PhD, is senior VP of Research & Training.
 Their co-authors are affiliated with the University of Deusto, Bilbao, and Galdakao Hospital, Galdakao, Spain.

 Memory deficits are common in persons with PD, even among those without frank dementia.
 "Traditionally, these deficits have been attributed to the patients' inability to retrieve information from their long-term memory," explained Dr. Chiaravalloti," which is called the 'retrieval failure hypothesis.'
 Some studies, however, document problems that are inconsistent with the retrieval failure hypothesis."
 To clarify the underlying mechanisms, this study focused specifically on learning abilities in a PD sample without dementia.